o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-py.md

 Before you start the tutorial, ensure that you have the following:

 - Set up an O3DE development environment.
-You can build O3DE as a source engine or a pre-built SDK engine.
-For more information, refer to [Setting up O3DE from GitHub](/docs/welcome-guide/setup/setup-from-github.md).

-## Create a Gem with the `PythonToolGem` template

-To start, create a Gem by using the `PythonToolGem` template.
-The `PythonToolGem` template provides a basic Python framework to create a dialog window that extends the Editor.
+For instructions, refer to [Set up Open 3D Engine](/docs/welcome-guide/setup/).

+## Tutorial specifics

-This tutorial uses the following directory names and locations in the examples.
+This tutorial uses the following Windows directory names and locations in the examples.
+You may choose different folder names and locations on your disk.

-- **O3DE engine directory**: `C:/o3de`
+- **O3DE engine directory**: `C:\o3de`
     The source directory that contains the engine.

-- **`PythonToolGem` template**: `C:/o3de/Templates/PythonToolGem`
+- **`PythonToolGem` template**: `C:\o3de\Templates\PythonToolGem`
     The Gem template that your custom Gem is based off of.

-- **MyPyShapeExample Gem**: `C:/o3de-gems/MyPyShapeExample`
+- **MyPyShapeExample Gem**: `C:\o3de-gems\MyPyShapeExample`
     Your custom Gem.
 You may choose a different folder name and location in disk.

+## Create a Gem with the `PythonToolGem` template

+Start by creating a Gem from the `PythonToolGem` template, which contains a basic Python framework to create a dialog window that extends the Editor.

 To create a Gem based on the `PythonToolGem` template, complete the following steps:

-1. Create a Gem by using the **O3DE CLI** (`o3de`) script that's in your engine source directory.
-Specify the Gem's name (`--gem-name`, `-gn`), the Gem directory path (`--gem-path`, `-gp`), and the Gem template to create from (`--template-name`, `-tn`).
-This Gem is based off of the `PythonToolGem` template.
-In this example, name the Gem `MyPyShapeExample` and create it in `C:/o3de-gems/MyPyShapeExample`.
+1. Create a Gem by using the **O3DE CLI** (`o3de`) script that's in your engine directory.

     ```cmd
-    scripts/o3de create-gem --gem-name MyPyShapeExample --gem-path C:/o3de-gems/MyPyShapeExample --template-name PythonToolGem
+    scripts\o3de create-gem --gem-name MyPyShapeExample --gem-path C:\o3de-gems\MyPyShapeExample --template-name PythonToolGem
     ```

+    The command specifies the following options:
+    - `--gem-name`, `-gn`: The name of the new Gem.
+    - `--gem-path`, `-gp`: The path to create the new Gem at.
+    - `--template-name`, `-tn`: The path to the template that you want to create the new Gem from.

+    This Gem is based off of the `PythonToolGem` template.
+In this example, name the Gem `MyPyShapeExample` and create it in `C:\o3de-gems\MyPyShapeExample`.

-   Depending on the Gem path, this command automatically registers the Gem to one of the manifest files: `.o3de/o3de_manifest.json`, `<engine>/engine.json`, and `<project>/project.json`.
+   Depending on the Gem path, this command automatically registers the Gem to one of the manifest files: `.o3de\o3de_manifest.json`, `<engine>\engine.json`, and `<project>\project.json`.

 2. (Optional) Register the Gem to your project.
 This step is optional because when you create a Gem using the O3DE CLI in the previous step, it automatically registers the Gem.

     ```cmd
-    scripts/o3de register -gp C:/o3de-gems/MyPyShapeExample -espp <project-path>
+    scripts\o3de register -gp C:\o3de-gems\MyPyShapeExample -espp <project-path>
     ```

 3. Add the Gem in your project by using the `o3de` script.

     ```cmd
-    scripts/o3de enable-gem -gn MyPyShapeExample -pp <project-path>
+    scripts\o3de enable-gem -gn MyPyShapeExample -pp <project-path>
     ```

     Or, enable the Gem using the Project Manager (refer to [Adding and Removing Gems in a Project](/docs/user-guide/project-config/add-remove-gems.md)).